codecrafters-io/build-your-own-redis/stage_descriptions/auth-06-nm2.md

 - You can always assume that the user specified in the `ACL GETUSER` exists.

-- The tester will not send `ACL GETUSER` command with the `default` user.
+- The tester will not send `ACL GETUSER` command for the `default` user.
 We'll get that in the later stages.